Food connects

 Because it shows what can happen when we communicate.

-And because it reminded me of evenings that I really miss:
+And because it reminded me of evenings I truly miss:

-When I lived in Milan, ten or fifteen people squeezed into my small 20-square-meter apartment.
+When I lived in Milan, ten or fifteen people would squeeze into my small 20-square-meter apartment.
 We cooked, ate, listened to music, and had conversations without an agenda.
 Everyone brought something.
-Always new faces, some of whom remain friends today.
+There were always new faces, some of whom are still friends today.

 It was a good time.

-Food connects – also our mission at Connecting Humans
+Food connects people – that's also our mission at Connecting Humans

-I think we need more of that again.
-Not out of nostalgia, but out of a passion for good food, interesting people, and genuine encounters.
+I believe we need more of this again.
+Not out of nostalgia, but out of a love for good food, interesting people, and genuine encounters.

-Food connects us.
+Food connects people.
 It slows us down.
 It creates space that we otherwise rarely take for ourselves.

 Our mission at Connecting Humans fits perfectly with this.
-That's why Katharina and I plan to launch a new format this fall:
+That's why Katharina and I want to launch a new format this fall:

 👉 The Connecting Humans Dinner

-This dinner is for people who want to broaden their horizons—and give something to each other.
+This dinner is for people who want to broaden their horizons – and who can give something to each other.
 In real life, not virtually.

 Passionate storytellers are welcome.

-First in Hamburg, later perhaps in other cities.
+First in Hamburg, later perhaps in other cities as well.

-We've already had one or two small pilots, for example with John Stepper and Michael Trautmann.
-They made us want more.
+We've already had one or two young pilots, for example John Stepper and Michael Trautmann.
+They've whetted our appetite for more.

 Perhaps it will be a culinary evening full of exchange.